 A.) 7 nights: Safari at Erindi Game Reserve

 One of the main reasons to visit Namibia is obviously the wildlife.
-We had never been on a safari before, therefore we wanted to make sure we had enough time to cover as many wildlife observations as possible.
-Hence our 7 nights at Erindi!
+Before this trip we had never been on a safari, therefore we wanted to make sure we had enough time to cover as many wildlife sightings as possible.
+Hence our 7 night stay at Erindi!

 7 days of Safari at Erindi was the perfect start to our Namibia adventure!

 Most visitors only come to Erindi for 1 or 2 nights and we really believe that’s a mistake.
 In hindsight we maybe wouldn’t have needed the full 7 nights there, as we got to see all of the animals already in the first 2-3 days – from giraffes to zebras, lions, leopards, oryx, springbok, steenbok, cheetahs, wild dogs, hyenas, hippos, crocodiles – you name it.
-We were worried that we would need longer to actually see all of those before mentioned animals, but at Erindi the game drives are especially successful.
+We were worried that we would need longer to actually see all of those before mentioned animals, but at Erindi the game drives are especially successful as many animals are equipped with GPS collars and guides use GPS tracking to locate them (after many safaris in National Park we now appreciate the true wilderness experience even more, but that’s also another story).

-The magic secrets of Erindi: It’s a private reserve with well managed wildlife, limited amounts of cars, great guides and off-road driving – bringing you really close to the animals.
+The reason why safaris are so successful in Erindi: It’s a privately managed game reserve with restocked and repopulated wildlife, limited amounts of cars, well managed game drives, great guides and also allows off-road driving – bringing you really close to the animals (something which is not allowed in many public National Parks).

 Every morning we drove up a small mountaintop with our guides to watch the sunrise and the animals with it!